RadGH/Soulflags-Events/readme.md

 - Styling updates for front page and footer
 - Use prefixed table names
 - Changed events to use a ticket system with multiple entries per quantity of items in cart
+- Updated "Registration Details" to include ticket names and ages

 ### 1.1.6
 - Improved Class Type archive pages and added back link to customizable Classes main page